tm-dd/MunkiManageScripts/README.md

 * to configure access to commercial packages to different clients (with a tool)
 * to define a lot of different Munki manifests

-it could be much easier to use MunkiManageScripts manage your repository It define the rules in text files and have scripts from updating whole repository to single packages.
+it could be much easier to use MunkiManageScripts manage your repository.
+It define the rules in text files and have scripts from updating whole repository to single packages.

 ## How it works: